rosschapman/internetross/blog.md

 Tags: _math, programming, probability, combinatorics_
 9/9/20

 Like many commercial software developers, math plays a more sporadic role in my day-to-day work.
-That said, it doesn't mean we should blithely relegate *knowing math* below knowing other techs like programming languages, web frameworks, and principles of software design/architecture.
-The beautiful thing about math's core proposition is that it can become a friendly dynamo for achieving faithful verisimilitudes for the richness of product concerns.
-Math abstracts and reduces real-world dynamics into expressable, repeatable, sequential logic -- which we can almost always leverage easily into our favorite coding grammars.
+That said, I certainly wouldn't blithely demote _knowing math_ below other techs like programming languages, web frameworks, and principles of software design/architecture; which already sets up a false dichotomy, anyway.

+Math presents a beautiful core proposition to software developers.
+Through its powers of abstracting and reducing real-world dynamics into expressable, repeatable, sequential logic -- which we can almost always leverage easily into our favorite coding grammars -- math can be the friendly dynamo we need for achieving levels of faithful verisimilitude for real world complexities.

-Btw, my italicization of *knowing math* is an intentional problematizing because I really want to mess with the idea that *knowing math* is synonymous with demonstrating technical prowess for calculation or proofing.
-Instead, we should be talking about knowing *enough* math: like having an ontological relationship with mathematical formalism and general principles.
-Math The Good Parts.
-Otherwise, I fear we're risking an axiomatic blur that will gate keep devs for lack of fitness without a stronger STEM background.
+Italicizing _knowing math_ is an intentional problematization to to mess with the idea that _knowing math_ is narrowly scoped to demonstrating technical prowess of calculation or proofing.
+For software engineers, we can safely talk about knowing _enough_ math and having an ontological relationship with mathematical formalism and general principles. _Math The Good Parts_. _Good Enough Math_.

+Otherwise the bravado risks an axiomatic blur that will gate keep devs without a stronger STEM background for lack of fitness.
+Keep those gates open, please!

-After years of pounding out calculation in school, alienated from material reality, I became *Meursault* -- perhaps why I don't feel the need to champion for proofs.
-But since partaking in commercial software life, I've rediscovered an appreciation for the dynamo and how it's helps us build for capital.
-This appreciation performs in a very similar same way to our oft-desired will for Senior Engineers™ to go T-shaped with their knowledge of the stack so they can press more heavily on architecture and design. *Knowing math* should extend just this way too.
-For example, we can desire for senior React developers to understand just enough graph theory to *see* component architectures as graphs and the implications of data pipelining and message passing in a graph (bonus points for being a student of Christopher Alexanders' semilattices); or just enough category theory to understand the heritage and benefits of composability of first-class functions -- is JS even fun without a bit of FP?
+I also think the focus on calculation in early schooling, alienated from material reality, made me _Meursault_ for it -- perhaps why I don't feel the need to champion for proofs.
+It has been entering commercial software life where I've seen how the dynamo helps us first-hand that has triggered a newfound delight and appreciation.
+An appreciation that performs similarly to our oft-desired will for Senior Engineers™ to be T-shaped with their knowledge of the stack (in order that they can press more heavily on architecture and design).

-The thing is, it's not a tall order.
-We should be encouraging math this way because some  business problems map really well to higher-order maths and devs should be prepared for it, at least through the design phase.
+We can coopt _knowing math_ like this.
+For example, we can desire for senior React developers to understand just enough graph theory to _see_ component architectures as graphs; the implications of data pipelining and message passing in a graph (bonus points for being a student of Christopher Alexanders' semilattices); or just enough category theory to understand the heritage and benefits of composability of first-class functions -- is JS even fun without a bit of FP?
+Some business problems map really well to higher-order maths and devs should be prepared for it, at least through the design phase.
 I mean, once we sit down to write code, we can easily offload the fastidious implementation details; the few lines we'll copy/paste from existing math libraries.

 Take, for example, a common e-commerce retail problem like Distributed Order Management (DOM).
 Modern omnichannel selling combined with cloud computing open a broad field of possibilities to achieve low-cost order fulfillment.
 Affine cost structures -- resulting from variable/variadic shipping dynamics -- will increase complexity as an ecommerce company scales.
 We're talking about quite a bit of real-world complexity to model and adapt to.

 What, then, when we're tasked to create an algorithm to satisfice a version of this problem where you have these rough requirements:

 1. Orders must be completely fulfilled
 2. There will be variant shipping costs per supplier
-3. Orders can be *fully splittable* by a supplier
+3. Orders can be _fully splittable_ by a supplier

 This kind of thing will break your brain once you start to grasp for a rational boundary to contain the argument ramifications: supplier availability, supplier inventory availability, etc...

 I was presented with a challenge like this recently and it took me a couple hours just to understand what this problem domain was; like, find my way to DOM through off-by-one google searches; a true StumbleUpon revival.
 Because I didn't know the math well-enough yet.
 Google is pretty fast though, and within minutes I practically broke out in a sweat after discovering multiple long-winded computer science papers written on the topic filled with intimidating mathy notations.
 Then more OMGs as I careened sharply into Cantor's theorem and Set Theory.
 Wait, am I doing math?

 More and more it seemed a fantasy that I'd be capable of solving Amazon within a reasonable amount of time because this gestalt was increasing aggressively.
 Nonetheless, after some deep breaths and patience recoup and having worked with enough devs without math experience, I began to inculcate to this world and realize any solve was going to be an approximation of some sort and probably wouldn't require me to crack open a text book; there was no silver bullet or excavation of secret proofs.
 Rather, this whole class of optimization maximations applied to fulfillment problems is a rigorous academic field, but when it meets the metal it softens and warms for [Good Enough™️](https://en.wikipedia.org/wiki/Principle_of_good_enough) programming.
 Each potential brute force linear assignment or dynamic programming algorithm was discarded.
 My inputs couldn't be structured into a decision table or cost matrix amenable to path finding, traversal, or Cartesian production.
 Which meant I could rule out potentials like Kuhn's Hungarian algorithm.
-In fact, the scope was something more akin to a *set cover* or networking problem -- still a brave new world, but less and less unbounded the more I scoured the web.
-Ulimately, my task was gonna be something toward imagining *all* probabilities between order items and suppliers, and then reducing these matches against cost constraints.
+In fact, the scope was something more akin to a _set cover_ or networking problem -- still a brave new world, but less and less unbounded the more I scoured the web.
+Ulimately, my task was gonna be something toward imagining _all_ probabilities between order items and suppliers, and then reducing these matches against cost constraints.
 "All probabilities" was a strong clue.

 So, a bit surprisingly for someone not used to needing math everyday -- and certainly not trying to fuck with this:

 <figure>
 <img src="./assets/images/fully_splittable.png" width="600" style="margin: 0 auto; display: block">